List of New York Mets seasons: Record by decade

 The following table describes the Mets' MLB win–loss record by decade.

-These statistics are from Baseball-Reference.com's New York Mets Team History & Encyclopedia, and are current as of October 9, 2022.
+These statistics are from Baseball-Reference.com's New York Mets Team History & Encyclopedia, and are current as of October 20, 2024.

 Postseason record by year

-The Mets have made the postseason ten times in their history.
-Their first appearance was in 1969 and the most recent was in 2022.
+The Mets have made the postseason eleven times in their history.
+Their first appearance was in 1969 and the most recent was in 2024.